rule

 Chapter 3: Hiranyakas'ipu's Plan to Become Immortal

-(22) S'rî Nârada said: 'Thus speaking did the original godhead and first living being of the universe sprinkle divine, allpotent and infallible water from his kamandalu [waterpot] over the by the ants eaten body.
-(23) From that was he, from his anthill and bamboos, fully restored to mind, senses and strength in all his limbs; he arose, like fire springing from fire wood, with a young body as strong as a thunderbolt that had a luster of molten gold.
-(24) When he saw the god right before him in the sky on his swan carrier offered he, very pleased to meet Lord Brahmâ, with his head to the ground his obeisances [compare B.G.
-9: 23-24 and 2.3: 10 ].
-(25) Rising to his feet with his own eyes seeing the Almighty began he, overwhelmed by jubilation, with tears in his eyes and his hair standing on end with folded hands and a faltering voice humbly to pray.
-(26-27) S'rî Hiranyakas'ipu said: 'At the end of his day when he under the influence of time is covered by the dense darkness of ignorance, is by the self-effulgence of the rays of his body this cosmic creation manifested.
-This world is by himself and conducted by the three modes of rajas, sattva and tamas [passion, goodness and ignorance], created, maintained and annihilated.
-My respectful obeisances unto that transcendental and Supreme Lord.
-(28) My reverential homage unto the original living being, the seed of creation, knowledge and wisdom; unto the deity of the life force, the senses, the mind and the intelligence, who through his works realized the manifestation.
-(29) You are the factual control of the moving beings and the immobile entities; by the life force are you the source of all activities and the master mind and source of insight of all alive; the great master of the knowing and acting senses you are, the controller of all desire, the material elements and their qualities [compare B.G.
-7: 7 ].
-(30) By your body of the three Vedas you spread the seven kinds of rituals [beginning from the agnishthoma-yajña] of the four kinds of priests [known as hotâ, adhvaryu, brahma and udgâtâ] and the knowledge required; you are the one soul of all living entities without a beginning and an end; the supreme inspirator and the True Self within.
-(31) Without being affected by it yourself are you verily the Time ever wakeful, that reduces the duration of life of all beings with each of its segments; of this material world are you the Great Self and Supreme Controller unborn as well as the essential cause of life.
-(32) Nothing exists separate from you, whether it is higher evolved or even lower, moving or not-moving, while the knowledge in all its divisions makes up the different features of your body; you are the one greater than the greatest, transcendental to the three modes, who keeps the universe in his abdomen.
-(33) Situated in your abode unseen you enjoy, as the Supreme One, the Soul and oldest person the manifested, o Almighty, this cosmic manifestation that is the external of you from which we have the senses, the life-air, the mind and the qualities.
-(34) By this unlimited, unimaginable form of you there is the totality of this aggregate expanded with its material and spiritual potency; unto him thus endowed, unto him that Supreme Master of God, I offer my obeisances.
+(22) S'rî Nârada said: 'Having said this, the original godhead and first living being of the universe sprinkled divine, all-potent water from his kamandalu [waterpot] over the body that was eaten by the ants.
+(23) He therewith was fully restored to the complete capacity of his mind, senses and strength.
+Like fire springing from fire wood, he arose from his anthill grown with bamboos with a fully endowed young body as strong as a thunderbolt that had a luster of molten gold.
+(24) When he saw the god right in front of him in the sky upon his swan carrier he, very pleased about that encounter, with his head on the ground offered his obeisances [compare B.G.
+9: 23-24 and 2.3: 10].
+(25) Rising to his feet before his own eyes seeing the Almighty One he, overwhelmed by jubilation, with tears in his eyes and his hair standing on end, with folded hands and a faltering voice, humbly began to pray.
+(26-27) S'rî Hiranyakas'ipu said: 'At the end of a day of creation, when he [Lord Brahmâ] under the influence of time is covered by the dense darkness of ignorance, this cosmic creation manifests [again] by the light of the rays emanating from his body.
+This world, endowed with the three basic qualities of rajas, sattva and tamas [passion, goodness and ignorance], is by him created, maintained and annihilated.
+That transcendental and supreme Lord I offer my respectful obeisances.
+(28) The original living being, the seed of creation, knowledge and wisdom, him, the deity of the life force, the senses, the mind and the intelligence who realized this manifestation by his passion, I offer my reverential homage.
+(29) Operating through the life force, you constitute the factual control of the moving and immobile creatures.
+You are the origin of all activities and the mastermind and source of insight of all living beings.
+You are the great Lord of the knowing and acting senses, the controller of the material elements, their qualities and the mind thereabout [compare B.G.
+7: 7].
+(30) By means of your body in the form of the three Vedas you promote the seven kinds of rituals [beginning from the agnishthoma-yajña] of the four kinds of priests [known as hotâ, adhvaryu, brahma and udgâtâ] and the knowledge required.
+You are the one soul without a beginning and an end of all living entities, the supreme inspirator and the True Self within.
+(31) Not affected by anything, you are [the personification of] the ever vigilant Time that, by each of its segments in the form of days, hours and minutes and such, reduces the duration of life of all beings.
+You are the cause of life of this material world, the Great Self and Supreme Controller who was never born.
+(32) Nothing exists separate from you, whether it is higher evolved or just lower, moves around or does not move.
+[Vedic] knowledge in all its divisions makes up the diversity of your body.
+You are the one golden principle of life [called hiranya-garbha] who, transcendental to the three modes, are greater than the greatest.
+(33) Oh Almighty One, you, as the one soul and oldest person invisibly situated in your supreme abode, manifested the externality of this cosmic manifestation by which you enjoy the senses, life air, mind and qualities [that you gave us].
+(34) I offer my obeisances to you, that Supreme Lord who, endowed with spiritual ànd material potency, expanded to the unlimited, unimaginable form of this totality.

 next